 A great option for early bird tourists who want to explore the Vatican before the daily crowds and heat of the day but do not have a lot of time!

-Early Access Sistine Chapel Express Tour with St. Peter's Basilica will allow an early entrance inside the Vatican Museums about one hour before the general opening of the Museums at 9am.
+Early Access Sistine Chapel Express Tour with St. Peter's Basilica and Papal Grottoes will allow an early entrance at 8:00am, inside the Vatican Museums about one hour before the general opening of the Museums at 9am.
 Your tour will be led by a fully licensed guide who is passionate about art history.
-In a semi-private group of 10-12 people you will walk along the Candelabra Gallery, the Tapestry Gallery and the Gallery of the Maps and before you will realize you will enter the spectacular Sistine Chapel where you will be overwhelmed by the beauty of the frescoes done by Michelangelo over 500 years ago.
+In a semi-private group of 10-12 people you will walk through the famous Candelabra Gallery, the Tapestry Gallery and the Gallery of the Maps.
+Before you know it you will step inside the spectacular Sistine Chapel where you will be overwhelmed by the beauty of the frescoes painted by Michelangelo over 500 years ago.

-Michelangelo was 33 years old when he first started the Creation of the World depicting the stories from the Genesis book for the Pope Julius II in only 4 years.
-There are many stories and anecdotes that characterized the relationship between the Pope and Michelangelo who made a lot of effort to be appreciated by the Pope who was badly influenced by Bramante and Raphael, Michelangelo’s competitors.
+Michelangelo was 33 years old when he first started the Creation of the World depicting stories from the book of Genesis for Pope Julius II.
+He completed the work in only 4 years.
+There are many stories and anecdotes that characterized the relationship between the Pope and Michelangelo, who made a lot of effort to be appreciated by the Pope who was badly influenced by Michelangelo's competitors, Bramante and Raphael.

-About 24 years later Michelangelo will come back in the Sistine Chapel and this time for painting the Last Judgment where the impressive God is represented in an act of judging the humans and of deciding who will go to Heaven and who will go to Hell.
-Each fresco hides many stories that we for sure suggest not to miss, not only will you truly understand the art meaning but also will be brought back to Michelangelo’s time by the storytelling of your guide.
+About 24 years later Michelangelo came back to the Sistine Chapel, this time to paint the Last Judgment, where God is represented in the imposing act of judging humans and deciding who will go to Heaven and who will go to Hell.
+Each fresco hides many stories that your enthusiastic guide will make sure you do not miss.
+Not only will you truly understand the meaning of the art but you will also be brought back to Michelangelo’s time by the storytelling of your guide.

-During the tour, you can follow your tour guide without losing any piece and free to take pictures without flash thanks to the headsets that we will provide for the tour.
+During the tour, you can follow your tour guide without missing any piece of information and feel free to take pictures without flash, thanks to the headsets that we will provide for the tour.
 Please remember that inside the Sistine Chapel pictures are not permitted.
-You will spend some free time inside on your own to admire the Last Judgement, the enormous fresco covering the entire altar wall of the chapel and the ceiling with the Creation of the world.
-There will be a skip the line door to access to the St. Peter’s Basilica, benefitting from the early entrance and enjoying a quieter visit away from the daily crowd that is normally inside at peak time.
+You will spend some free time inside the Sistine Chapel on your own to admire the Last Judgement, the enormous fresco covering the entire altar wall of the chapel and the ceiling with the Creation of the world.
+You will use a skip the line door to access St. Peter’s Basilica, benefitting from the early entrance and enjoying a quieter visit away from the daily crowds that is normally inside at peak time.
 You will also go beneath the Basilica to see the Popes' Grottoes.
 In the Grottoes you will see the Tomb of St. Peter's and the Tombs of many Popes including the ancient ones of Pope Boniface VIII .

-The Basilica preserves inside the beautiful Pieta of Michelangelo sculpted when he was only 19 years old and the Altar “Baldacchino” by Gian Lorenzo Bernini, the master of the Roman Baroque, who worked at the service of the Barberini Pope Urban VIII.
-When the two met, the Pope simple expression was: “you are a lucky man because you work for me but I am glad that I have you representing my will through the art”!
-The Pope will be the Art- Patron of Gian Lorenzo Bernini for 21 years and Rome still preserves many squares and monuments dating back to this spectacular period.
+St. Peter's Basilica preserves inside the beautiful Pieta by Michelangelo, sculpted when he was only 19 years old and the Altar “Baldacchino” by Gian Lorenzo Bernini, the master of the Roman Baroque who worked at the service of the Barberini Pope Urban VIII.
+When the two met, the Pope's simple expression was: “you are a lucky man because you work for me but I am glad that I have you representing my will through the art”!
+The Pope was the Artistic Patron of Gian Lorenzo Bernini for 21 years and Rome still preserves many squares and monuments dating back to this spectacular period.
 Your tour will end after the Visit of the Popes' Grottoes located right beneath the Basilica of St. Peter's.

 "Caffè Vaticano", Viale Vaticano 100, right across the street of the Vatican Museums entrance.